ahmedzbyr/taealam/terraform_examples/datastream_to_cloud_sql_mysql/README.md

 ## Step 4: Creating a Datastream Connection Profile to `BigQuery`

 In the bigQuery connection make sure you have the correct location based on the requirement.
+We are using `us-east1` across all resources on the workflow.

 | Field    | Description                                                                                                                                                                                                                                                                                                                                                                                                                                        |
 | :-------- | :-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |